remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 ### Cholesterol production

-Has an enzyme HMG CoA reductase required for melavonate pathway.
+Has an enzyme HMG CoA reductase required for mevalonate pathway.

 ### Cholesterol elimination